[Original Post date: March 26, 2012] Feeding the Sharks…Even Babies Bite Hard!

 I’d rather feed than swim with the sharks!

 A “shark” can be a greedy or ruthless or treacherous person.
-I tend to understand that “swimming with sharks” means “working with ruthless, back-stabbing people who will stop at nothing to achieve their own goals (profit).”
+I tend to understand that “swimming with sharks” means “working with ruthless, back-stabbing people who will stop at nothing to achieve their own goals (like profit).”
 In this sense, a shark doesn’t care what he does to you or a company.
 He “attacks fiercely” in order to achieve his own goals.
 The “attack” could be perfectly legal, even though it might hurt a lot of other people.

 Pay attention to “sharks”